aresiko/yw-xcl/README.md

 ## License

-* MIT License (credit isnt fully required aslong as you dont make it falsely appear as if the work was yours, implicitly or explicitly lol).
+* MIT License (I dont really need credit aslong as you dont implicitly or explicitly take credit for work that isnt yours >>:( ).